kubernetes/website/docs/tasks/federation/federation-service-discovery.md

 Check that:

 1. Your clusters are correctly registered in the Cluster Federation API (`kubectl describe clusters`)
 2. Your clusters are all 'Active'.
 This means that the cluster Federation system was able to connect and authenticate against the clusters' endpoints.
-If not, consult the logs of the federation-controller-manager pod to ascertain what the failure might be. (`kubectl --namespace=federation logs $(kubectl get pods --namespace=federation -l module=federation-controller-manager -oname`)
+If not, consult the logs of the federation-controller-manager pod to ascertain what the failure might be. (`kubectl --namespace=federation logs $(kubectl get pods --namespace=federation -l module=federation-controller-manager -o name`)
 3. That the login credentials provided to the Cluster Federation API for the clusters have the correct authorization and quota to create services in the relevant namespace in the clusters.
 Again you should see associated error messages providing more detail in the above log file if this is not the case.
 4. Whether any other error is preventing the service creation operation from succeeding (look for `service-controller` errors in the output of `kubectl logs federation-controller-manager --namespace federation`).